GeorgeDavila/Python_Diary_App_withGUI/README.md

 ## Misc
 We use append option "a" to write to the file so we dont erase previous entries, replace with "w" to erase and rewrite entire diary.

+book_icon.ico is the icon image for the app when we put it on the desktop homepage

 We make executable using pyinstaller, you can use any you'd like